ilniskan/IDSTestbed_client_connector/readMe.md

 ```

 <b>2.5 Access the received data resource </b>

-If the contract negotiation was successfull you will receive a response with the code "200".
-From the response copy to URL...
+- If the contract negotiation was successfull you will receive a response with the code "201".
+From the response body you should copy the URL that ends with the word "artifacts", e.g. "https://130.188.160.90:8081/api/agreements/3a4585cb-9119-4e39-ae8e-68eb773305d9/artifacts" (exclude the "{?page,size}" -part).

+- Paste this URL into your web browser from the opened page click the link that ends with the word "data" e.g. 	"https://130.188.160.90:8081/api/artifacts/3b552084-a6cc-4845-8972-350647a624f2/data".
+This allows you to save and examine the data submitted by the data provider connector (i.e. the testbed connector).